beast-dev/doc/_posts/2019-02-10-ebov-local-clocks.md

 Although we forced the rooting of the tree to be the same for each model, it is likely that the strict clock model and the relaxed clock model would give a different rooting (and possibly rates) if the constraint was removed.

 We currently running generalised stepping-stone sampling to obtain marginal likelihood estimates and test the fit of each model to the data.

-Finally, we are developing an explicit model of latency which will act as a molecular clock model, infer the branches that have evidence of latency and estimate parameters of the process.
+Finally, we are developing an explicit model of latency which will act as a molecular clock model to infer the branches that have evidence of latency and estimate parameters of the process.
 More on this soon.

 ### References